Admitting now

 Heroin — and its street form smack — is a potent opioid that creates physical dependency rapidly and withdrawal symptoms severe enough to defeat nearly all unassisted attempts to quit.
 Smack in India is typically lower-purity brown heroin, often smoked on foil or injected, with added adulterants that increase health risk beyond the opioid itself.

-Medically supervised heroin detox, using buprenorphine or methadone induction protocols under psychiatric supervision, is the standard of care worldwide.
-At SimranShri, opioid detox is the first clinical phase of a full residential programme — followed by structured therapy, family integration, and 12-month aftercare.
+clinically supervised heroin detox, using support or clinical observation protocols under psychiatric supervision, is the standard of care worldwide.
+At SimranShri, opioid detox is the first clinical phase of a full residential programme — followed by structured therapy, family integration, and continued aftercare.
 Detox alone, without the therapy and aftercare components, produces very high relapse rates in heroin dependency.

 02 — Recognising the signs